WeAreMomentum/library/scripts/filter-v3.md

     - `[data-filter="empty-state"]` - this is shown if no item matches the current settings
     - `[data-filter="trigger"][data-filter-function="more"]` - optional; loads more elements
 ### Options defaults:
-Add these attributes to the wrapper if you want to override the defaults
+Add these attributes to the group if you want to override the defaults
 - `[data-filter-sort=""]` - "{'order':'random'}" or "{'order':'initial'}" or "{'tag':'','order':''}" with 'order': '+', '-'; Note: Webflow only allows ' to be used in Custom Attributes
 - `[data-filter-limit=""]` - the number of items to show by default
 - `[data-filter-more=""]` - the number of items to add on a click on the more-button